Updated: Apr 15

 I’ve been thinking about relationships lately, as I’m choosing to be alone for the first time in almost ten years.

 It’s freeing, this feeling of needing no one but myself - of wanting nothing but solitude.
 How easy it is to get caught up in someone else, their life and the possibilities of what you two can create together.

-When things don’t go according to either of your plans, you’re back at square one - where you started - and soon enough, you begin the search for someone else to fill the void.
+When things don’t go according to either of your plans though, you’re back at square one and soon enough, you begin the search for someone else to fill the void.
 It’s this never ending cycle of always wanting or needing someone by your side, and to be released from this habituation has offered me many awakenings.

-I look back at my past experiences with love and I see a girl who I don’t recognize anymore.
+I look back at my past experiences in love and I see a girl who I don’t recognize anymore.

 I’ve stayed in relationships that I knew from the start were never going to work, but I was hopeful that maybe one day they would.

-I believed in men who at my deepest core I didn’t trust, who made me think I was crazy for ever assuming they betrayed me, to discover that the voice telling me to run was the voice of truth all along.
+I believed in men who at my deepest core I didn’t trust, who made me think I was crazy for ever assuming they betrayed me, to discover that the voice telling me to run was the voice of truth.

 But today, for the first time in a long time, I’m not choosing anyone else.
 I’m not looking to fill any gaps.
 I don’t need anyone to “see” me.

 I see me.
 I trust in me.
 I love me.